sensu/sensu-docs/content/sensu-go/5.16/getting-started/faq.md

 No, Sensu Go agents and backends are not compatible with Sensu Core or Sensu Enterprise services.

-## Can I upgrade my Sensu version 1.x deployment to Sensu Go? {#upgrade-1x-to-go}
+## Can I upgrade my Sensu 1.x deployment to Sensu Go? {#upgrade-1x-to-go}

-Sensu Go is a complete redesign of the original Sensu; it uses separate packages, dependencies, and data models to bring you powerful new features.
+Sensu Go is a complete redesign of the original Sensu.
+It uses separate packages, dependencies, and data models to bring you powerful new features.
 See the [Sensu Go release announcement][3] for more information.
-Due to these changes, [some features][4] of Sensu 1.x are no longer supported in Sensu Go, such as standalone checks.
+Due to these changes, [some Sensu 1.x features][4] are no longer supported in Sensu Go, such as standalone checks.
-To upgrade your Sensu 1.x deployment to Sensu Go, you'll need to translate your Sensu 1.x configuration to the format expected by Sensu Go and install the new Sensu Go services on your infrastructure.
+To upgrade your Sensu 1.x deployment to Sensu Go, you'll need to translate your Sensu 1.x configuration to the format Sensu Go expects and install the new Sensu Go services on your infrastructure.
 The [Sensu Go upgrade guide][4] includes a detailed feature comparison between Sensu Go and Sensu 1.x as well as tools to help you get started.

 ## Which ports does Sensu use? {#go-ports}